vanessa-kang/tp/docs/DeveloperGuide.md

        * Loading previous save file into PlanNUS if available

-       * Unified of entry point to available apps in PlanNUS
+       * Unified entry point to available apps in PlanNUS

   * While running